cogent3/cogent3/doc/cookbook/standard_statistical_analyses.rst

 Chi-Squared test
 ================

 ..
 TODO pick a biological example, perhaps sequence nucleotide composition?
-Codon usage for a particular amino acid?
+TimeReversibleCodon usage for a particular amino acid?

 Calculus class data (from Grinstead and Snell, Introduction to Probability).
 There seems to be a disparity in the number of 'A' grades awarded when broken down by student gender.
 As input to the function ``chi_square_from_Dict2D()`` we need a ``Dict2D`` object containing the observed counts that has been processed by ``calc_contingency_expected()`` to add the expected counts for each element of the table